yoriiis/step-manager/README.md

 }
 ```

-If the step can't be displayed, the manager will redirect to the route of the first step depending of the steps order.
+If the step can't be displayed, the manager will redirect to the route of the first step depending on the steps' order.
 The optional key `fallbackRoute` allows to override this behavior.

 ```javascript
 return {